Gigi Hadid is Fully Wearing Pink Bell Bottoms on the Streets of New York

 The moto-style jacket is bedecked with long, silky fringe; sparkling studs climb up its sleeves.
 And let's not forget: those shiny pink pants have a full-on bell bottom shape.

-To give the look even more retro flair, Gigi wore her hair blown out into Farrah-Fawcett-style waves, and kept her beauty look clean and simple.
-Just a of pink-shimmer shadow for this natural beauty!
+To give the look even more retro flair, Gigi wore her hair blown out into Farrah Fawcett-style waves.
+But, she added a mod twist by keeping her beauty look clean and simple.
+Just a wash of pink-shimmer shadow for this natural beauty!

 Everything's coming up roses for G, and we are totally here for it.